Gurlitt Sheet Music and Biography

 He was in the same class at school as Carl Reinecke whose father was head of Leipzig Conservatory.
 Gurlitt studied with Reinecke’s father for six years.

-Life & Career
+Life and Career

-Gurlitt spent time travelling and undertook various positions from organist for four years in Hørsholm and music teacher in Leipzig.
-His travels then took him to Rome alongside his brother who was famous painter.
+Cornelius spent time travelling and undertook various positions from organist for four years in Hørsholm and music teacher in Leipzig.
+His travels then took him to Rome alongside his brother who was a famous painter.
 It was here that he was nominated as an honorary member of Accademia di Santa Cecilia, graduating as a Professor of Music in 1855.

-Musical Downloads & Further Reading
+Gurlitt Sheet Music Downloads and Further Reading

 On music-scores.com we have three arrangements of Cornelius Gurlitt Sheet Music.